ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

--   0 — Formatted queries are not logged.
+-   0 — Formatted queries are not logged in the system table.
--   1 — Formatted queries are logged.
+-   1 — Formatted queries are logged in the system table.

 Default value: `0`.